remyaphilip/requirementtracker/README.md

 o	Features

-	Create and manage project development
+	Create and manage project scrum board

 	Create and manage issues reported in project